 No refund(s) will be given to those who have checked in at gate.

-The Exchequer, the Autocrat, or Event Reservationist must receive refund requests, in writing, no later than five days after the event ends.
+The Exchequer, the Autocrat, or Event Reservationist must receive refund requests, in writing either by email or hard copy, no later than five days after the event ends.
 Exceptions may be made by the approval of the Emergency Financial Committee.

 No refund shall be issued until the event books have been closed